William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

-There are a number of Langleys across the country (See also the next entry).
-The name is Anglo-Saxon, lang leah, and is the name of the 'long clearing' along the valley of Langley Brook in the rural east of Sutton Coldfield.
-The stream rises east of Reddicap Heath and runs south-to-north through farmland, probably the Anglo-Saxon 'long clearing', where it is joined by Colletts Brook west of Allen End.
+There are a number of Langleys across the country (See also Langley, Hall Green).
+The name is Anglo-Saxon, lang leah, and is the name here of the 'long clearing' along the valley of Langley Brook in the rural east of Sutton Coldfield.
+The stream rises east of Reddicap Heath and runs south-to-north through farmland, probably the site of the Anglo-Saxon 'long clearing', where it is joined by Colletts Brook west of Allen End.
 It enters the River Tame near Middleton.

 Habitation here predates the Anglo-Saxons by a long way.
 Prior to the construction of the M6 Toll Motorway extensive archaeological surveys were undertaken along its route.
 Near Langley Mill Farm off Lindridge Road was found evidence of Bronze Age burnt mounds on Langley Brook, as well as a site that may have been a Bronze Age burial mound some 3000 years old.
 (The only other known in Birmingham is at Kingstanding.)

 Here too was unearthed the first evidence in Birmingham of Iron Age dwellings.
-Roughly the same size as an average modern house, these were circular farm houses surrounded by ditches and dating back over 2000 years.
+Roughly the same floor area of an average modern house, these were circular farm houses surrounded by ditches and dating back over 2000 years.
 Further evidence of buildings and field enclosures, probably paddocks for livestock, was dated by the discovery of pottery of the 2nd and 3rd centuries AD.

 Anne's son, Pudsey Jesson inherited in 1718 and on his death in 1748 was succeeded by his son William.
 He left the manor in 1786 to be divided between his two daughters, Hannah Freeman Jesson, the wife of William Pearson, and Elizabeth Pudsey Jesson, the wife of Thomas Lynch.

-Take a look at Langley Hall's stable block which is now known as Langley Old Hall.
+Take a look at Langley Hall's stable block which is now known as Langley Old Hall or Old Langley Hall.
 The stables, eleven bays with a central arch, had been designed c1685 by the architect, Sir William White who lived at the Castle.